Bizarre Sports Origin Stories

 Basketball as a way to entertain rugby and football players in the winter months: The origins of basketball can be traced back to the Great White North, played in the winter months, college teams of football and rugby needed to practice but could not due to their pitches being inundated with snow.
 It was at this time that Dr James Naismith, devised a game where a literal fruit basket was hollowed out and suspended from a post, 10 feet off the ground; the objective of the game was to pass a ball through the basket, and the rest, as they say, is history!

 Ice hockey, because everything moves quicker on ice: While field hockey has been in existence for hundreds of years, the 'on ice' counterpart was invented by sheer accident.
 Canadians had been using skates to navigate over frozen surfaces for centuries, and one winter, a group of kids, wanting to play hockey got out of their homes to get to the field.
-Being winter, they wore their skates and discovered that they, the ball (eventually replaced by the 'puck') and indeed the pace of the game was a whole lot faster and exciting!
+Being winter, they wore their skates and discovered that the ball (eventually replaced by the 'puck') and the game's pace was a lot faster and more exciting!
 And thus, the Stanley Cup was born.

-I hope you enjoyed this article on the novel, extreme and very often bizarre origins of the sport.
+I hope you enjoyed this article on the novel's extreme and often bizarre origins of the sport.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Jenny Richards is a freelance writer who is very much passionate about sports and fitness.
+Jenny Richards is a freelance writer who is very passionate about sports and fitness.
 She likes to collect information about sports and to read books.